WordPress/gutenberg/docs/designers-developers/developers/filters/editor-filters.md

 ## Editor settings

 ### `block_editor_settings`
-This is a PHP filter which is applied before sending settings to the Editor in `wp-admin/edit-form-blocks.php`.
+This is a PHP filter which is applied before sending settings to the WordPress block editor.

 You may find details about this filter [on its WordPress Code Reference page](wp-admin/edit-form-blocks.php).